ECNTechnology/ecn-kb/guides/internet-services/nbn-troubleshooting.md

 If the above troubleshooting has not resolved your problems, please use the following fault logging template to log a ticket with the support team.

 #### Fault logging template: VDSL Slow Speeds

+Please use the following template when logging faults as this will greatly speed up the fault logging and troubleshooting process.

 **Name of person logging fault:**